Use the SSH protocol with Bitbucket Cloud

 There are a few important concepts you need when working with SSH identities and Bitbucket.

 - You cannot reuse an identity's public key across accounts.
-If you have multiple Bitbucket accounts, you must create multiple identities and upload their corresponding public keys to each individual account.
+You must create SSH identities for each individual Bitbucket account.

 RSA (R. Rivest, A. Shamir, L. Adleman are the originators) and digital signature algorithm (DSA) are key encryption algorithms.
 Bitbucket supports both types of algorithms.
 You should create identities using whichever encryption method is most comfortable and available to you.